kubesimplify/cka-certification/episode-1/README.md

 Link to the video: https://www.youtube.com/watch?v=FNbO99TVOrI&t=3281s

-## Scenario 1: Run an application with an nginx image and pod name <your name>.
+## Scenario 1: Run an application with an nginx image and pod name "your name".

 ```
 kubectl run kubesimplify --image=nginx